-- Bring a calculator to class. - When we begin hypothesis testing, bring your textbook to class.
+- Always bring a calculator to class. - When we begin hypothesis testing, bring your textbook to class.
 We use the tables in the back of the book. - I suggest dedicating a bound notebook (e.g. a lab-type, bound, college-ruled notebook) to this class.
-Take good notes by hand and plan to keep the notebook.
+I will organize my lectures so that you can take good notes by hand and plan to keep the notebook.
 When you use statistics in the future, you can simply consult the notebook to recall when and how to use various statistical tests.
 Many, even most, of you will use these techniques in graduate school or your future careers.
 Those of you who don't will still use the ways of thinking that we develop. - Have fun with this stuff!
 There is no good reason not to!
-If you feel worried, let me reassure you: You can do this. 😊
+If you feel worried, let me reassure you: You can do this. 😳